The master's degree in speech-language pathology at the University of Kansas strives to produce highly skilled clinicians seeking to enter the field.

-A master's degree from KU will, in most circumstances, satisfy the American Speech-Language Hearing Association's certification standards for continuing on to the clinical fellowship year.
+A master's degree from KU will satisfy the American Speech-Language Hearing Association's certification standards for continuing on to the clinical fellowship year.
 A certificate of clinical competence in speech-language pathology is awarded upon completion of a successful clinical fellowship.

 Documents relating to accreditation status are available at the department office by request.
 See also: Information for students.

 A complaint about any accredited program may be signed and submitted in writing by the student to the chair of the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA), American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850.
 More info

 Students in KU's Intercampus Program in Communicative Disorders achieve a high level of success in their studies and careers.
 View student achievement data .

 Graduates of KU's master's degree program in speech-language pathology are eligible to take the national certification examination.
 Requirements for licensure and employment in the U.S. varies by state.
 Please see the state-by-state licensure information provided by the American Speech-Hearing Association.

 About the Intercampus Program in Communicative Disorders This program is offered through the Intercampus Program in Communicative Disorders which consists of the Department of Speech-Language-Hearing: Sciences and Disorders on the KU Lawrence campus and the Department of Hearing and Speech on the KU Medical Center campus.
 The Department of Speech-Language-Hearing is within the College of Liberal Arts and Sciences, while the Department of Hearing and Speech is part of the KU School of Health Professions.